-- Costs of employee benefits (as defined in the applicable standard on Employee Benefits) arising directly from the construction or acquisition of the item of the capital asset - The cost of site preparation; - Initial delivery and handling costs; - Installation costs; - Professional fees such as for architects and engineers; - The estimated cost of dismantling and removing the asset and restoring the site; - Interest costs when incurred on a qualifying asset in terms of GRAP 5.
+- Costs of employee benefits (as defined in the applicable standard on Employee Benefits) arising directly from the construction or acquisition of the item of the capital asset

+- ii.
+The cost of site preparation;

+- iii.
+Initial delivery and handling costs;

+- iv.
+Installation costs;

+- v.
+Professional fees such as for architects and engineers;

+- vi.
+The estimated cost of dismantling and removing the asset and restoring the site; - vii.
+Interest costs when incurred on a qualifying asset in terms of GRAP 5.